newrelic/serverless-newrelic-lambda-layers/README.md

 #### `enableIntegration` (optional)

 Allows the creation of New Relic aws cloud integration when absent.
-Defaults to `false`
+Defaults to `false`.
+If an integration already exists for your AWS account,you can omit this.

 ```yaml
 custom: